molgenis/molgenis/molgenis-compute-core/README.md

 	--pilot-command				Put a custom command for pilot job submission --pilot-delay				Change the polling time (default: 10 seconds)

+### List of reserved words

+We have a list of words, which are reserved and cannot be used in compute to name parameters etc. These words are listed below:

+	port
+	interval
+	workflow
+	path
+	defaults
+	parameters
+	rundir
+	runid
+	backend
+	database
+	walltime
+	nodes
+	ppn
+	queue
+	mem
+	_NA
+	password
+	user
+	header
+	footer
+	submit

 ## wish lists
 * multiple default files